selsebil-ben/ExpressMangoDBproject/README.md

 #  ExpressMangoDBproject

-## How to lauch the project
+## How to launch the project
  ### 1. install node js
  ### 2. install project packages :
- in your directory project run > mpm i if you got any severity vulnerability and you want to address all issues, run: > npm audit fix
+ - In your directory project run > mpm i
+ - If you got any severity vulnerability and you want to address all issues, run: > npm audit fix